 The study made use of the participants’ regular tobacco consumption as a baseline.
 More about the study can be found here.
 Cigarette smokers have a craving for nicotine and CBD helps douse this need.
 It can be a radical way to overcome smoking addiction.

 Diabetes?
 Does It Really Help With It?

-Diabetes can be effectively prevented by CBD.
+Diabetes can be effectively prevented by CBD Oil.
 At least, that is what this study suggests.
-Mice that were given CBD weakened the production IL-12 by splenocytes.
+Mice that were given CBD weakened the production of IL-12 by splenocytes.
 This is an important function in preventing many auto-immune diseases, in this case, diabetes.
 While it has no known effect on the absorption of glucose nor any direct effect on the way food is processed in the body, the splenocyte weakening is an important step and an angle that is being studied extensively.

-Clinical trials that includes human study is soon to follow.
+Clinical trials that include human study are soon to follow.
 If successful, it may not be long before certain strands of CBD are used exclusively against diabetes.
 Diabetes is an epidemic in the developed world.
 In fact, nearly 10% of the country’s population, that is over 29 million people are diabetic.
 It is a lifestyle with no known cure.
 CBD can be the first step in finding a solution to the disease.

-Treating Prion’s?
+Treating Prions?
 Does It Really Help With It?

 Prion’s disease can be halted by CBD.
 Neurodegenerative diseases like the mad cow are caused by the release of Prions in the body.
 This class of diseases is one of the few that are present in both humans and animals.
-Mad cow can be transferred between species as well.
-Prion’s diseases affect other cattle like sheep, goats, and like animals.
+The Mad cow can be transferred between species as well.
+Prion’s diseases affect other cattle like sheep, goats, and animals.
 There are a number of symptoms that are common throughout the spectrum of Prions.
 Some of the most common symptoms are

 - Muscle stiffness